Jack the Ripper

 Another letter was received by the Central News Agency in which the ‘Ripper’ said he was sorry he had not been able to send the ears to the police as he had promised!
 Catherine Eddowes’ left ear had been partially severed.

-On the 9th November the 'Ripper' struck again.
-Mary Jeanette Kelly was the youngest of the women murdered., she was 25 and an attractive girl.
+On the 9th November the ‘Ripper’ struck again.
+Mary Jeanette Kelly was the youngest of the women murdered: she was just 25 and an attractive girl.
 She was found in her room at Millers Court which ran off Dorset Street (now Duval Street).
 Mary, or what was left of her, was lying on the bed.
 The scene in the room was appalling.
-The rent collector who found hger said, "I shall be haunted by this for the rest of my life".
-Mary's throat had been cut, her nose and breasts were cut off and dumped on a table.
+The rent collector who found her said, “I shall be haunted by this for the rest of my life”.
+Mary’s throat had been cut, her nose and breasts cut off and dumped on a table.
 Her entrails were draped over a picture frame.
-The body had been skinned and gutted, and her heart lay on the table.
+The body had been skinned and gutted and her heart lay on the table.

 The panic and public outcry caused by this murder led to the resignation of Sir Charles Warren, Chief of Police.